syncfusion-content/flutter-docs/Flutter/chart/cartesian-chart-types.md

 ## Area chart

 To render an area chart, create an instance of [`AreaSeries`]() and add to the [`series`]() collection property of [`SfCartesianChart`]().
 The area chart shows the filled area to represent the data, but when there are more than a series, this may hide the other series.
-To ged rid if this, you can increase/decrease the transparency of the series.
+To get rid of this, you can increase/decrease the transparency of the series.

 You can use the following properties to customize the appearance.